lightmare/mapnik/docs/design.md

 release of Linux, particularly server based distributions, and many Mapnik developers use OSX as a development environment.

 If you are having fun using Mapnik, stick with it.
 But, Mapnik is not always the right tool, of course.
-If you have small sets of data (MB's), try just rendering it in a web browser client using a javascript mapping api.
+If you have small sets of data (MB'ss), try just rendering it in a web browser client using a javascript mapping api.
 Or if you need to set up an array of OGC Web services, use GeoServer.
 Lastly, if you are looking for a full solution for web cartography, use TileMill.